SciProgCentre/communicator-docs/codecs.md

 Since all data transfer in the Communicator protocol is binary, there should be a set of rules of conversions between types in programming languages and binary messages passed by Communicator.
 They're called codecs.

-In Communicator libraries, codec can be represented as object that has two methods: encode for creating binary message from language type and decode for making instance of language's type from given binary message.
+In Communicator libraries, the codec can be represented as an object that has two methods: encode for creating binary message from language type and decode for making an instance of language's type from the given binary message.

 Each codec has its identity.
-Codec identity is UTF-8 encoded string that is transferred during function call to ensure types of transferred messages.
+Codec identity is a UTF-8 encoded string that is transferred during function call to ensure types of transferred messages.
 All codec identities must be in the following language:

 ```